Icenium/icenium-cli/docs/man_pages/screenbuilder/add-authentication.md

 ### Command Limitations

 * You can run this command only on projects created with Screen Builder.
-* You cannot use this command to modify projects created with earlier versions of the Telerik AppBuilder CLI.
+* You cannot use this command to modify projects created with earlier versions of the AppBuilder CLI.
 This behavior will be fixed in an upcoming release.

 ### Related Commands